Arkwinger/Offensive-Security-Projects/THM/Wonderland.md

 ##  Conclusion

-This box is a strong example of chaining multiple real-world techniques together.
+This box is an example of chaining multiple real-world techniques together.
 Each step reinforces the importance of proper enumeration, understanding execution flow, and recognizing when small misconfigurations can lead to full system compromise.